amitbraun/draw-n-go/documentation.md

 - A selected template
 - A set of players
 - One player designated as Painter (who sees the template and all runners' trails)
-- Multiple Runners (who follow blindly the Painter's instructions)
+- Multiple Brushes (who follow blindly the Painter's instructions)
 - A shared coordinate that anchors the drawing on the map, set by the admin

 The Painter decides when the game ends based on the quality and speed of the drawing.
 The goal is to draw the selected template as accurately and quickly as possible using live GPS trails.